cacheflowe/haxademic/guides/windows-wsl-notes.md

   openssl req -x509 -new -nodes -key myCA.key -sha256 -days 1825 -out myCA.pem
 ```

 * Create the following script in your `certs` directory.
+I named mine `cert-gen.sh` and ran it by calling:
+* `./cert-gen.sh localhost`
-I named mine `cert-gen.sh` and ran it by calling: `./cert-gen.sh localhost`.
-This will generate final certificate files in the same directory, with the name of your hostname: `localhost.crt` and `localhost.key`
+* This will generate final certificate files in the same directory, with the name of your hostname: `localhost.crt` and `localhost.key`
 ```
   #!/bin/bash